spieglt/fb-delete/README.md

 Heavily modified fork of https://github.com/spieglt/fb-delete.
 Credit goes to spieglt for the code base.
+Please visit his repo and give him some love!

 # Description